minzahan/collaborative-tool/README.md

 ```
 # Access the Database and See MongoDB documents for Users and Documents Collection

+Run these commands in order to see live updates in the documents collection as well as the users stored in the db

 ```
 docker exec -it collaborative-tool-mongodb mongosh
 ```